 The process of photosynthesis, which is triggered by the sunlight, with time fixes considerable amount of CO2 into carbohydrates.
 This causes a rapid fall in the concentration of CO2 in the immediate environs of the leaves including the inner spaces found within the mesophyll tissue.
 The decrease in the concentration of CO2 results in the increase of pH in the cellular cytoplasm.
 In guard cells, unlike other cells increase in the cellular pH activates enzyme similar to that of starch phosphorylase.
 The specific hydrolysing enzymes have an optimal pH; in this case it is 7.2 to 7.5.
 Such activated enzymes hydrolyze osmotically inactive polymers like amylose and amylopectins into glucose or glucose phosphates.
 The glucose phosphate is immediately dephosphorylated to glucose.
 It does not make much difference because both glucose and glucose phosphates are equally osmotically active.
 However, the increase in glucose concentration within the guard cell provides the motive force for the movement of water from the other cells into guard cells.
-As a result of the entry of water turgour pressure builds up and guard cells bulge to open the pore.
+As a result of the entry of water turgour pressure builds up and guard cells bulge with the outer cell wall is pushed and the inner thick wall is drawn inwards to open the pore.
 The presence and the activity of such starch hydrolysing enzymes in guard cells have been reported by Heath Zelith, Steward and others.

-osmotic concentration of K ions increases and that sets the chain of events like movement of water, increase in TP, and finally opening of stomata.
+Thereby the osmotic concentration of K ions increases and that sets the chain of events like movement of water, increase in TP, and finally opening of stomata.
 In this process, subsidiary cells play a significant role in providing K+ ions for the guard cells.
-The energy required for K influx is supplied by noncyclic photophosphorylation activity of chloroplasts found within the guard cells.
+The energy required for K+ influx is supplied by noncyclic photophosphorylation activity of chloroplasts found within the guard cells.

 In all the above said reactions light triggers various events where each pathway leads to the accumulation of one or other chemical components thus cause a DPD gradient between guard cells and subsidiary cells.
 Even if one of the above mentioned three pathways is not operating, stomata can still open with other mechanisms.
 With all the pathways operating the total effect is confluencing and rapid.
 As subsidiary cells provide K+ ions and water in large quantities for the guard cells, they play an important role in opening and closing of the stomata.